 Sandra Peabody is an Emmy-award winning writer/producer/director and has worked in film and broadcast television.
 She is a graduate of the Neighborhood Playhouse in New York City where she studied with master acting teacher Sanford Meisner for two years.
 She also studied drama at Carnegie-Mellon University, and later earned a B.A. in Arts and Letters.
 As a teacher and coach for the past twenty-five years, Sandra develops actors and also teaches speech.
 She splits her time between Los Angeles and the Northwest to help prepare talent for a professional career.
 She is proud of her students careers which range from becoming a lawyer, novelist, and teacher, to a television reporter, host, and actor.
 Students acting credits include; leads and series regulars on Breaking In (FOX), The Pretty Little Liars (FAMILY), The Loop (CW), Grounded for Life (WB), All about Us (NBC), The Reaper (CW) and reoccurring episodes on “V” (ABC), and Dexter (SHOWTIME).

-Michael Snider touts over forty years of theatre experience on all levels; professional, community theatre, educational.
+Michael Snider touts over forty years of theater experience on all levels; professional, community and educational.
 A graduate of University of Portland, he began his career in Oregon as a teacher in Portland and Eugene.
-During that time he began developing shows for Lipman’s/Frederick & Nelson’s Department Stores and continued this process for over twenty-five years in Oregon, California, Illinois, New York, Hawaii for the likes of IBM, Citibank, Kodak, Robinson’s and Macy’s/Banberger’s under the banner of his children’s theatre company, Little People’s Productions.
-He apprenticed Hal Prince on Candide at New York City Opera and spent twenty years at Grey Advertising/New York in Creative, Casting, Production, and Account Management.
-He served as Managing Artistic Director for Maui OnStage for five years and helmed shows like Godspell, Evita, Rocky Horror Show, Sweeney Todd, A Chorus Line, and Peter Pan.
-His proudest accomplisment is daughter, Mary Leigh, a triple threat, if you please!
+During that time he began developing shows for Lipman’s/Frederick & Nelson’s department stores (Cinnamon Bear) and continued this process for over twenty-five years in Oregon, California, Illinois, New York, Hawaii for the likes of IBM, Citibank, Kodak, Robinson’s and Macy’s/Banberger’s under the banner of his children’s theater company, Little People’s Productions.
+He apprenticed Hal Prince on Candide at New York City Opera and spent twenty years at Grey Advertising, New York, in creative, casting, production, and account management.
+He served as managing artistic director for Maui OnStage for five years and helmed shows like Godspell, Evita, The Rocky Horror Show, Sweeney Todd, A Chorus Line and Peter Pan.
+Most recently, in Portland, he has resurrected his bear shows with Peppermint Bear here at Lakewood Theatre Company.
+Additionally, at Clackamas High School he choreographed Bye Bye Birdie, Urinetown, Peter Pan, Fiddler on the Roof and Once On This Island; directed The Crucible and Fools; and led Clackamas Thespians to winning awards at the Oregon Thespians State Festival with “Hello,” from Book of Morman and “Catch Me I’m Falling,” from Next to Normal.
+Other productions for Lakewood go all the way back to the small church where he played Nicely Nicely Johnson in Guys and Dolls, choreographed Three Penny Opera and won and OTAS award for his choreography for Music Man.
+His proudest accomplisment is daughter, Mary Leigh, a triple threat, if you please, who most recently completed a national tour of A Chorus Line.

 To pre-register for any class listed please go to the Lakewood Theatre website http://www.lakewood-center.org/pages/lakewood-news-class-registration to print out the registration form.
 It can be mailed to P.O.
 Box 274, Lake Oswego, OR 97034.
 Registrations are also taken at our box office on weekdays from 9-5.
 A minimum enrollment of 8 students per class is needed.
 Programs will not be held if the minimum enrollment is not met.
 All classes are at Lakewood Center for the Arts, 368 S. State Street in Lake Oswego